 Your student applies as a first-year student if they have completed their junior year of high school, are in their final (13th) year of early/middle college, or have graduated high school and not taken any college classes after graduation.

 Applying as a first-year student is free and easy (and there are no SAT or ACT scores required for students with a high school GPA of 3.0 or higher).
 Your student may apply using our first-year application or the Common App—just be sure they only fill out one form of application.
-Decisions are released on a rolling basis; students typically receive their admissions decision in just a few weeks.
+Decisions are released on a rolling basis starting in mid-September.
+Students typically receive their admissions decision 3-4 weeks after their application becomes complete.

 Your student applies as a transfer student if they have taken at least one college course following high school graduation (even if they did not complete the course).
-It's free to apply as a transfer student and the ideal time to fill out the transfer student application is the semester before enrolling at Tech.
+It's free to apply as a transfer student.
+The ideal time to fill out the transfer student application is the semester before enrolling at Tech.

 Has your student already earned college credit?
 Find out how your student can bring those hard-earned credits to Michigan Tech.